daedalus1948/ShuntingYardCalculator/README.md

 # ShuntingYardCalculator

-An implementation of the shunting yard algorithm in order to create a basic calculator.
+This application is an arithmetic calculator, implemented with a simplifiedversion of the shunting yard algorithm.
 Calculator can correctly handle binary operators, unary operators, left/right associativity and nested parentheses.

 ## Additional Information